Sorbitol Explained: The Sweet Secrets of Healthier Sugar Alternatives

 As a medication, sorbitol can be taken either as an oral solution or through a rectal enema.
 It's crucial to adhere strictly to your doctor's guidance or the instructions on the label when using sorbitol.

-Always follow the recommended dosages and consult a healthcare provider for personalized advice, especially when administering sorbitol to children.
+Always follow the recommended dosages and consult a healthcare provider for personalized advice — especially if you have a chronic condition, as use may differ.

 Adult dosage: